SpudGunMan/meshing-around/README.md

 ### File Monitor Alerts
 - **File Monitor**: Monitor a flat/text file for changes, broadcast the contents of the message to the mesh channel.
 - **News File**: On request of news, the contents of the file are returned.
+Can also call multiple news sources or files.
 - **Shell Command Access**: Pass commands via DM directly to the host OS

 ### Data Reporting